nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 4. Double-click on the `.jar` file to run it
    - **For advanced users:** Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PROperty.jar` command to run the application.<br>

-- A GUI similar to the below should appear in a few seconds.
+- A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>

 ![Ui](images/user-guide-images/Ui.png)